-- Obtain samples of useful materials and tools that they might want to consider for classroom use
+- Obtain samples of useful materials and tools to consider for classroom use.

 About the Instructor

 Related and outside of the academic setting, Benny is involved with his students as a coach of a competitive club focused on developing creativity called Odyssey of the Mind.
-In the past, he has been an advisor and participant in Habitat for Humanity, a history and film club, an Ultimate Frisbee club, and an International Club.
-He has had numerous student teachers and has held workshops for teachers, ranging from personality assessments to organizing instructional units for history.
+In the past, he has been an advisor and participant in Habitat for Humanity, a history and film club, an Ultimate Frisbee club, and an international club.
+Benny has had numerous student teachers and has held workshops for teachers, ranging from personality assessments to organizing instructional units for history.
 He is very service-oriented and is always looking for ways to empower both students and teachers.